Here Are Some Of Our Favourite Things To Do In Ottawa, Canada!

 These days, the Rideau Canal makes for a great adventure in the summer season or the winter.

-In Ottawa, a popular area to check out is the Ottawa Lockstation – a series of 8 locks.
+In Ottawa, a popular area to visit is the Ottawa Lockstation – a series of 8 locks.
+Here, you’ll find the Bytown Museum, which walks you through the historic past of the waterway and the area.

 The Rideau Canal in Summer

-In the nice weather, the Canal is popular for recreational boaters.
+In the nice weather, the Canal is popular with recreational boaters.
 If you don’t have a boat, you can walk the Canal – there are green spaces and paths through much of the Ottawa section of the Canal.

-The Canal eventually dumps into Dow Lake, which you can also check out.
+The Canal eventually dumps into Dow’s Lake, which you can also check out.
 There are bridges – like the Corktown Footbridge (shown further down in this post) – that cross over the Canal and make for great photos, too!

 The Rideau Canal in Winter

-You can rent skates if you are visiting – but if you are renting go early because they can and do run out!
+You can rent skates if you are visiting – but if you are renting, go early because they can and do run out!
 You can learn more about the Rideau Canal Skateway here.

 Do a Boat Cruise/Tour of the Ottawa River